chatswithjc/godisgood/content/en/docs/book/about.md

 ## My Story

 My story is common to everyone.
 I have experienced the suffering of mental health (anxiety, depression, obsession, fear), addictions, religion and am here to say no one is beyond healing, rescue, repair in Jesus.
+Jesus Christ is the answer for every problem!

 ## Who is this book for?